oyamecodes/soccer-data-pipeline/soccer_data_pipeline_architecture.md

 - Missing HT or FT: prefer FT for final outcome; HT only for mid-match features.
 - If dataset grows: consider Dataflow/Apache Beam for large-scale transforms.

----

-*Document created by ChatGPT — ask to iterate on any section, add more code snippets, or convert any SQL sketch into runnable SQL.*